hcoz/scroll-to/readme.txt

 **Features**

-- Displays a button when user scrolls down the page.
+- Displays a button when the user scrolls down the page.
-- Scrolls the page back to top with or without animation.
+- Scroll with or without animation.
-- Link to an element within the page.
+- Scroll to the top or to a specific HTML element within the page.
 - Customizable button colors.
-- Auto hide.
+- Automatically hides at the top of the page.
+- Customizable height threshold to display the scroll button.

 == Installation ==